Please use the menu below to navigate the article sections:

 AWS Account – An AWS account is a container for your AWS resources.

-Master Account – A master account is the AWS account you use to create your organization.
+Management Account – A management account is the AWS account you use to create your organization.

-Member Account – A member account is an AWS account, other than the master account, that is part of an organization.
+Member Account – A member account is an AWS account, other than the management account, that is part of an organization.

 Administrative Root – An administrative root is the starting point for organizing your AWS accounts.
 The administrative root is the top-most container in your organization’s hierarchy.